 Even with a copay, you will likely be paying for at least a dozen doctor visits during your baby’s first years.
 It’s also not unusual for babies to get sick in between doctors visits.
 Many new parents may even take their child to the emergency room during their baby’s first two years, even though it might not be medically necessary , and potentially leave with a staggering bill .

 All these items, essentially to protect baby and help baby to grow, can easily add up, making the average cost of having a baby more than $10,000 for your child’s first year.

 SoFi Money doesn’t charge you a penny to transfer money, or pay bills.
-And your SoFi Money cash management account provides overdraft protection and unlimited reimbursed ATM fees.
+And your SoFi Money cash management account provides overdraft protection and access to any ATM within the Allpoint® Network.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.